 The Last Temptation of Jesus

-In this post we continue with our presentations on the temptations of Jesus.
-Remember that our mission is to gain additional insight into spiritual warfare and how we can adequately prepare for these battles.
-Let’s pick up with the third tempatation of Jesus in the wilderness by looking at the following verse:
+In this post we will continue our series of presentations addressing the temptations of Jesus.
+Remember that our aim here is to gain insight into the realm of spiritual warfare and our goal is to help you to adequately prepare for the battles that surly will come your way.

 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lama sabachthani?” that is, “My God, My God, why have You forsaken Me?”
 (Matthew 27:46)

-This passage clearly demonstrates that Jesus was alone on the cross as He took the punishment of the world upon Himself.
-It is here that the final temptations came to Him.
-Let’s look at some of them:
+This passage clearly demonstrates that Jesus was alone on the cross as He took the punishment of us all upon Himself.
+It is here on the cross that the final temptation came to Him.
+Let’s look at the scripture:

 Then two robbers were crucified with Him, one on the right and another on the left.
 And those who passed by blasphemed Him, wagging their heads and saying, “You who destroy the temple and build it in three days, save Yourself!
 If You are the Son of God, come down from the cross.”
 Likewise the chief priests also, mocking with the scribes and elders, said, “He saved others; Himself He cannot save.
 If He is the King of Israel, let Him now come down from the cross, and we will believe Him.
 He trusted in God; let Him deliver Him now if He will have Him; for He said, ‘I am the Son of God.'”
 Even the robbers who were crucified with Him reviled Him with the same thing.
 Then two robbers were crucified with Him, one on the right and another on the left.
 (Matthew 27:38 – 44)

-This was in fact the last temptation of Christ; to come down from the cross, to deny His identity, mission and vision.
-The last temptation of Christ proposed that He give up on us, the forgiveness of our sin and our destiny in the kingdom of heaven with God.
-The last temptation of Christ was to ignore what the Father told Him to do in favor of the devils desires.
-The last temptation taunted Jesus to quit just before the ransom for our restoration had been paid.
-It was a challenge to abort the work that only a man could do and to demonstrate the power of God from the cross.
-It was more trickery by the devil to defeat the mission of Jesus and to keep us under his dominion.
+This was in fact the last temptation of Christ; to come down from the cross, to deny His identity and mission.
+The last temptation of Christ proposed that He give up on the forgiveness of our sin and our destiny in the kingdom of heaven.
+The last temptation of Christ was to ignore what the Father told Him about who He was and what He was to do.
+It taunted Jesus to give up on us as it was more trickery by the devil to defeat the mission of Jesus and to keep us in bondage.